 Time

 I’m standing on a bridge now.
-This bridge is a link between my life as a daughter who has a mother and my new life that lies ahead; the life where I will be motherless.
+This bridge is a link between my life as a daughter who has a mother and my new life that lies ahead – the life in which I will be motherless.
 I don’t want to be on this bridge.
 I am not ready.
 I want to get off, but I cannot.

 Time is now a most elusive thing.